fermyon/developer/content/cloud/contributing.md

 upstream	https://github.com/fermyon/developer (push)
 ```

-Once you are satisfied go ahead and push your changes
+Once you are satisfied go ahead and push your changes:

 ```bash
 git push -u origin my_new_branch